ryansheehy0/Cheat_Sheets/C++/cpp.md

 	- Done at compile time?
 - `virtual` keyword for functions?
 	- Virtual means it maybe defined later in a class derived from this one.
-	- `= 0` says that it has to be implemented by a child class
+	- `= 0` says that it has to be implemented by a child class.
+Pure virtual functions
 	- Can be used to create an interface
 	- Has to determine which function to use at runtime.
 Uses a virtual function table to do this.
-- Deconstructors
-	- Destructor is called when an object goes out of scope
-- Inheritance
-	- `:public `
 - Interfaces
-- string functions
-- array functions
-- Classes
-	- You can also define methods outside of classes with `void Class::func() {/*Define func*/}`
-	- Are classes essentially their own namespace?
-Is that why enum class works?
 - `typeid`
 - type fields?
 An instance of an enum?
 	- A variable that can only have the types specified in the enum.